-Potomac ASLA has joined with the Virginia Chapter to voice support for continued licensure of landscape architects.
+Potomac ASLA joined with the Virginia Chapter to voice support for continued licensure of landscape architects and is pleased to report the Board for Professional and Occupational Regulation (BPOR) Final Report Finding: Licensure of Landscape Architects is Justified!

 A Message from Potomac ASLA on June 9, 2020: